 Key Stage Three

 Students follow a scheme of work designed to encourage the students to develop skills of career management and career exploration, as well as being able to reflect on and plan for their own self-development.
-Topics include reviewing transition from Primary to Secondary school; looking forward and action planning; learning to identify strengths and how to improve weaknesses; “The Real Game” (a series of classroom-based lessons developed to help students learn more about themselves and both the opportunities and the responsibilities of adult life in a fun and constructive way); employment law relating to young people; CVs; applying for part-time jobs; and focused information, support and advise during the Pathways Programme when considering career routes at Key Stage 4.
+Topics include reviewing transition from Primary to Secondary school; looking forward and action planning; “The Real Game” (a series of classroom-based lessons developed to help students learn more about the opportunities and career pathways); employment law relating to young people and focused information, support and advise during the Options Programme when considering career routes at Key Stage 4.

 Key Stage Four

-The scheme of work in Years 10 and 11 has a strong emphasis on developing the skills required to enter the world of work and exploring the various career paths available to students in the future.
+The program of work in Years 10 and 11 has a strong emphasis on developing the skills required to enter the world of work and exploring the various career paths available to students in the future.
 Year 10 undertake their work experience in the summer term.
-Students take responsibility for finding a suitable placement with the support of their tutors, as part of the tutorial programme.
-Lessons are delivered at key times throughout Year 10 to help students prepare for and make the most of their placement, and to review their learning afterwards.
-In Year 11 students investigate the range of opportunities in the Sixth Form, at Further Education colleges and through Apprenticeships, as well as researching potential careers and also looking at Higher Education.
+Students take responsibility for finding a suitable placement with the support of their tutors.
+Tutorial activities and assemblies are delivered at key times throughout Year 10 to help students prepare for and make the most of their placement, and to review their learning afterwards.
+In Year 11 students investigate the range of opportunities in the Sixth Form, at Further Education colleges and through Apprenticeships.

 Throughout the year students have the opportunity to participate in visits to universities and further education establishments, attend workshops and events organised by employers, and access careers software and websites.
 Two major events in the Academy’s calendar are: